voidtrance/voron-klipper-extensions/settling_probe/README.md

 one in order to allow all commands/operations that perform Z probing to benefit from this.

-To enable the module, add the following to your `printer.cfg` file right after the `[probe]` section:
+To enable the module, add the following configuration section to your `printer.cfg`:

 ```ini
 [settling_probe]